LUCRY1024/SalarixiOnionV2/README.md

 - [Telegram](https://t.me/salarixionion) - Our official Telegram channel, where we publish client news and upcoming plans
 - [YouTube](https://www.youtube.com/@salarixionion) - Our official YouTube channel, where we publish video reviews of the client
+- [Discord](https://discord.gg/PwC3QUyht) - Our official Discord server, where we communicate and share ideas

 ## 💻 System Requirements